 You may find it difficult to sleep when the temperature climbs above 24 degrees celsius.
 Combat this by opening a window, having a breeze, a fan or even an air conditioner running.
 Cooling your core down may help regulate your body temperature and prevent tossing and turning.

-This is another one of those old wives tales that actually resonates true.
+This is one of those sleep remedies that may seem like an old wives tales but that actually resonates true.
 Think about it, you bathe your children before bedtime.
 Not just for cleanliness, but as part of a routine (bath then bed), and in the hope the warm water may help them unwind and become relaxed and sleepy.
-The same process works on an adult.
+The same process works for an adult.
 The soothing warmth and feeling of relaxing in a warm bath or hot shower can be just the thing to help you drift off.

 Use the time spent soaking to unwind your stresses from the day.
 A soak with essential oils like lavender and even Epsom (magnesium) salts may help you to relax and can help aid more restful sleep.
 Use this bath time to ruminate and relax – you may like to have quiet music or try a guided meditation while you’re at it.